 Extractions vary in expense based on the amount of surgery needed to remove a tooth, or root-tip, or both.
 Also, a thorough medical history needs to be completed to ensure a safe environment for any surgical procedure.

-Periodontal treatment can be as simple as a cleaning, or more involved with scaling and root planning.
-Also, the number of quadrants involved and frequency of visits affect the cost.
+Periodontal treatment can be as simple as a cleaning, or more involved with scaling and root planing.
+Also, the number of quadrants involved and the frequency of visits affect the cost.
 These decisions can only be made by a comprehensive exam and x-rays.